TIPS FOR YOU

 Keep practising the Test Paper and your Prime Quiz will never be very difficult for you.
 Focus on the "type" and "description" of the questions/answers, because these could appear in your Prime Quiz with a slight alteration.
 This simply means that, for instance, the questions appearing in the Test Paper as fill in the blanks type, can be converted to multiple choice or true/false and vice versa.
 Hints and explanations may also be a part of a question or an answer in your Prime Quiz.
 This practice may increase the processing speed of your brain.
 For more details click here.

-This pressure is caused by the shortage of time.
+This pressure is caused by a shortage of time.
 Some people do mistakes in frustration and anxiety.
 They are less effective and lose their confidence under pressure.
 Admitting that mistakes happen and celebrating them when you do, makes mistakes less likely.

 Concentrate more and try to perform better in pressure.
 Think positive and avoid a known position of pressure.
 Success demands one to be in a mind state of self-confidence.
 Think in a way that you can, you will, you expect and you did it.